 High Purchasing Cost

-high purchasing cost of a lithium-ion battery is another barrier toward its validity in many RV, EV, fishing boat, E bike and solar energy storage systems.
+The high purchasing cost of a lithium-ion battery is another barrier to its validity in many RVs, EVs, fishing boats, E-bike, and solar energy storage systems.
 A lithium-ion battery costs 40% higher than a nickel-cadmium battery, hundreds or even thousands of dollars high than lead-acid ($121/kwh*100*6 for a lead-acid battery and $605/kwh*50*1, initial cost for a lithium-ion battery).
-In addition, this can be the case of every battery cost while compared to lithium-ion battery.
-However, the payback period of lithium-ion battery can be cost effective compared to almost any type of batter technology.
+In addition, this can be the case for every battery cost compared to the lithium-ion battery.
+However, the payback period of lithium-ion batteries can be cost-effective compared to almost any type of battery technology.

 Danger of Explosion

-Lithium-ion battery, which is rapidly making its place in transportation and energy storage systems world-wide, can create some safety concerns such as, fire and explosion hazards.
-The lithium-ion cells can undergo the thermal runaway in some events and can result of an explosion.
-This explosion may cause from the releasing of flammable gases inside the confined battery cells and can damage the whole battery or even a valuable object or human being near it.
-It is important to notice that these gases can result from chemical reactions inside the cell, from over state of charge and other parameters.
+Lithium-ion battery, which is rapidly making their place in transportation and energy storage systems worldwide, can create some safety concerns such as fire and explosion hazards.
+The lithium-ion cells can undergo the thermal runaway in some events and can result in an explosion.
+This explosion may cause by the release of flammable gases inside the confined battery cells and can damage the whole battery or even a valuable object or human being near it.
+It is important to notice that these gases can result from chemical reactions inside the cell, from over-state of charge, and other parameters.

 The Manufacturing Process of a Lithium-ion Battery

 For producing electrodes of a lithium-ion battery, the manufacturers proceed through a number of processes and steps.
-Thus Some of lasting much time and some passes rapidly.
-The complete manufacturing process is as follow.
+Thus Some of lasting much time and some pass rapidly.
+The complete manufacturing process is as follows.